adamspd/django-appointment/docs/models.md

 - `get_service_img_url`: Returns the URL of the service's image.
 - `get_service_description`: Returns the description of the service.
 - `get_appointment_date`: Returns the date of the appointment.
-- `is_paid`: Returns whether the appointment has been paid for.
+- `is_paid`: Returns if the appointment has been paid for.
 - `get_appointment_amount_to_pay`: Returns the amount to be paid for the appointment.
 - `get_appointment_amount_to_pay_str`: Returns a formatted amount to pay text.
 - `get_appointment_currency`: Returns the currency of the appointment price.
 - `get_appointment_id_request`: Returns the ID of the appointment.
-- `get_created_at`: Returns the timestamp when the appointment was created.
-- `get_updated_at`: Returns the timestamp when the appointment was last updated.
 - `set_appointment_paid_status`: Sets the paid status of the appointment.
 - `get_absolute_url`: Returns the absolute URL for the appointment.
 - `get_background_color`: Returns the background color of the service.